 Find out how supporting your workers’ essential skills can become an investment in your business success.

-- Employers’ guide to essential skills – Discover the benefits, case studies and a simple process for integrating essential skills training in the workplace.
+- Tools, Assessments and Training Support – Discover the benefits, case studies and a simple process for integrating essential skills training in the workplace.

 - Essential skills profiles – Review which essential skills are most important in your industry.

 - SkillPlan – Find resources for employers and instructors from the BC Construction Industry Skills Improvement Council.